top of page

 War Poems

 The poems below can be read in parallel with the memoir, Family Life, Trauma and Loss in the Twentieth Century.
 The Legacy of War, that I co-authored with Carol Komaromy.
 They describe my responses to the deaths in war of my paternal grandfather and his elder son.
 Often I use the documents, letters and other paraphernalia I inherited when his younger son, my father, died - and the first two poems describe my attempts to find out more about my family.
-These are followed by work addressed to my grandfather and grandmother and then to my home life as a child with my father, mother and maternal grandfather during the post-war years.

 All My Dead and Never Once Encountered